-- a) The Town will work towards providing safe bicycle and pedestrian paths, both separated from the roadway, on existing and proposed roads, on abandoned rail corridors, on utility corridors, and within parks and open spaces, as appropriate and in accordance with Section X.X. - b) The Town will consider adapting roads to provide safer travel for bicycles and pedestrians on road pathways, where feasible and appropriate. - c) The Town will undertake to interconnect existing walking trails and bicycle paths, where feasible and appropriate to provide continuous trail system linkages.
-Routes should provide continuous access between neighbourhoods, parks, schools, recreation facilities, the waterfront, business areas and other public buildings and services. - d) The Town will promote accessible and convenient trail systems within a reasonable distance from the target neighbourhoods and major destinations.

-- e) The Town will promote aesthetically pleasing trail systems, particularly for recreational purposes.
+- a) The Town will work towards providing safe bicycle and pedestrian paths, both separated from the roadway, on existing and proposed roads, on abandoned rail corridors, on utility corridors, and within parks and open spaces, as appropriate. - b) The Town will consider adapting roads to provide safer travel for bicycles and pedestrians on road pathways, where feasible and appropriate with the intent that all local municipal roads, shall be considered accessible for active transportation, unless otherwise designated.
+Further, that that bicycles be recognized as a vehicle which operates on public roadways or within road rights-of-way with the same rights and responsibilities as motor vehicles. - c) The Town will undertake to interconnect existing walking trails and bicycle paths, where feasible and appropriate to provide continuous trail system linkages.
+Routes should provide continuous access between neighbourhoods, parks, schools, recreation facilities, the waterfront, business and commercial areas, trails, and other public buildings and services. - d) The Town will promote accessible and convenient trail systems within a reasonable distance from the target neighbourhoods and major destinations. - e) The Town will promote aesthetically pleasing trail systems, particularly for recreational purposes.
 Particular attention will be given to trail systems associated with natural assets including the waterfront, parks, and natural features. - f) The implementation of trail systems should be feasible given the consideration of the costs and benefits associated with the route selection.
-This should take into consideration the costs of healthy living, environmental sustainability, and the quality of neighbourhood character. - g) The Town will encourage the integration of bicycle path and walkway systems into the design of transportation facilities by including facilities such as sufficient and protected bicycle storage areas, places of employment and major community, institutional, educational, cultural and shopping locations, where appropriate. - h) The Town will implement and operate an effective trail system maintenance program. - i) The Town will promote opportunities for public access to the waterfront and the development of a waterfront trail system. - j) The Town will explore opportunities for the reuse of abandoned rail corridors for potential trail systems. - k) Throughout the Town there are a number of navigable waterways, including Cedar Creek, which flow into Lake Erie.
-The Town supports the provision of recreational trail opportunities and access along these waterways. - I) The Town will support the creation of the primary bicycle network as identified in the Town's Transportation Master Plan and Trails Master Plan. - m) The Town will support the implementation of the County Wide Active Transportation System (CWATS) Master Plan, as identified on Schedule "D.3".
+This should take into consideration the costs of healthy living, environmental sustainability, and the quality of neighbourhood character.

+- g) The Town will encourage the integration of bicycle path and walkway systems into the design of transportation facilities by including facilities such as sufficient and protected bicycle storage areas and parking, places of employment and major community, institutional, educational, cultural and shopping locations, where appropriate.
+The Zoning By-law shall establish provisions related to minimum parking requirements as well as design standards related to illumination. - h) The Town will implement and operate an effective trail system maintenance program. - i) The Town will promote opportunities for public access to the waterfront and the development of a waterfront trail system. - j) The Town will explore opportunities for the reuse of abandoned rail corridors for potential trail systems. - k) Throughout the Town there are a number of navigable waterways, including Cedar Creek, which flow into Lake Erie.
+The Town supports the provision of recreational trail opportunities and access along these waterways. - The Town will support the creation of the primary bicycle network as identified in the Town's Transportation Master Plan and Trails Master Plan. - m) The Town will support the implementation of the County Wide Active Transportation System (CWATS) Master Plan, as identified on County Schedule "D.2".
 Furthermore, the Town will support the implementation of the Town's Parks and Recreation Master Plan and the Trails Master Plan to facilitate the development of a comprehensive and integrated active transportation network throughout the Town.